ncmreynolds/retroTerm/readme.md

 First public release.

 For a full list of available versions, see the [repository tag list](https://github.com/ncmreynolds/retroTerm/tags).
+There is also a [change log](documentation/CHANGELOG.md) included in the documentation.

 ## How to Get Help